rajho/Chayay/README.md

-# chayay
+# Chayay

-Chayay app to get shorter routes to a destination using bikeways.
+Android/iOS app for bikers to get different routes to a destination using bikeways.

 ## Getting Started